 8 am – 4 pm & Sat 8 am – noon

-Ramadan (the ninth Moslem month or October 2004) is a month of fasting for Moslems.
+Ramadan (the ninth Islamic month) is a month of fasting for Muslims.
 Food counters and restaurants are generally closed during daylights, while discotheques are totally closed.
-The starting of the business hours delays half an hour and close one hour earlier.
+The starting of the business hours delays half an hour and closes one hour earlier.

-Indonesia is divided into three time zones: WIB/Western Indonesia Time (Sumatra, Java, West and Central Kalimantan) is seven hours ahead of GMT.
-Central Indonesia Time (Bali, South and East Kalimantan, Sulawesi, Nusa Tenggara) is eight hours ahead of GMT.
-Eastern Indonesia Time (Maluku, Irian Jaya) is nine hours ahead of GMT.
+Indonesia is divided into three time zones: Western Indonesian Time or WIB (Sumatra, Java, West Kalimantan, and Central Kalimantan) is seven hours ahead of GMT.
+Central Indonesian Time (Bali, South Kalimantan, East Kalimantan, Sulawesi, Nusa Tenggara) is eight hours ahead of GMT.
+Eastern Indonesian Time (Maluku and Irian Jaya) is nine hours ahead of GMT.